top of page

 However, it still remains your decision.

-Have in to count the following:
+Have into count the following:

 HPS & Blinds personnel will always follow the Florida Building Code rules for installing hurricane protection product units, as they are a permanent addition to an opening structure, such as a window, door, or other that apply.